Artificial Intelligence for Literature Reviews: Opportunities and Challenges: Background

 The \textit{search} phase aims to identify relevant papers using search strategies, snowballing, or a hybrid approach.
 Search strategies are typically implemented by creating a query based on a combination of terms using boolean operators~\cite{glanville2019development,Team2007InformationRG}.
 This query is then executed on designated search engines.
 In snowballing, the researcher examines the references and citations of an initial group of papers (also known as seed papers) to identify additional articles.
 This process is iteratively repeated until no new relevant scholarly documents are found~\cite{webster2002analyzing,wohlin2014guidelines}.
 The hybrid approach is the combination of search strategy and snowballing~\cite{mourao2017investigating,wohlin2022successful}.
 Traditionally, the search phase had not been significantly supported by artificial intelligence techniques~\cite{adam2022semi}.
 Nevertheless, there are some emerging tools, which we will examine in Section \ref{sec:other_ai_tools}, that have begun to incorporate LLMs in academic search engines, often within a Retrieval-Augmented Generation (RAG) framework~\cite{lewis2020retrieval}.
 This innovative approach allows for the formulation of precise questions and complex queries in natural language, surpassing the capabilities of traditional keyword-based searches.

 The \textit{screening} phase uses a set of inclusion and exclusion criteria to further filter the paper obtained from the search stage.
 It typically consists of two stages: i) title and abstract screening and ii) full-text screening.
 In the first step, the reviewers screen the relevant papers according only to the title and abstract~\cite{moher2009preferred}.
-The second step entails a detailed evaluation of the content of each paper, a task that demands significantly more effort but leads to a thorough assessment.

-It is customary to document the rationale for excluding any given paper during this process.
+The second step entails a detailed evaluation of the content of each paper, a task that demands significantly more effort but leads to a more thorough assessment.
+It is also customary to document the rationale for excluding any given paper during this process.
 The predominant application of AI in SLR regards this phase.
 It usually involves employing machine learning classifiers, which are trained on an initial set of user-selected papers and then used to identify additional relevant articles~\cite{miwa2014reducing}.
 This process frequently involves iteration, where the user refines the automatic classifications or selects new papers, followed by retraining the classifier to better identify further pertinent literature.